Skip to content

 SEO vs Other Marketing Channels — ROI Comparison

-- Compounding effect — an article written 2 years ago still generates traffic.
-An ad from 2 years ago?
-Long since turned off.
+1. Compounding effect — an article written two years ago still generates traffic.
+An ad from two years ago was turned off long ago.

-Note: Email marketing has higher percentage ROI, but it requires a contact base — which you typically build through...
-SEO and content marketing.
+Note: email marketing can be the most efficient channel in percentage terms, but it requires a contact base — which you typically build through SEO and content marketing.

 When SEO Does NOT Pay Off

 Honestly — SEO is not a magic solution for every company.
+We would rather say it upfront than have to explain ourselves three months in once it turns out it was not worth it anyway.
 Here are situations where the return on investment may be low or negative:

 1. You Need Results Immediately